 To reduce sleep-related accidents, employers must play their part.

-Driving-related industries such as trucking companies, couriers, and taxi firms are responsible for abiding by national legislation regarding working hours.
+Driving-related industries like trucking companies, couriers, and taxi firms are responsible for abiding by national legislation regarding working hours.

-In February, Uber introduced new policies, stipulating that drivers must take a minimum of 6 hours of rest following 12 hours of work.
+Uber introduced new policies stipulating drivers must rest at least 6 hours following 12 hours of work.

-However, individual employers have limited control over people who work multiple jobs, so employees must share some of the responsibility, too.
+Individual employers have limited control over people who work multiple jobs, so employees must share some of the responsibility.

-To be a safe driver, you’ll need to regularly get 6-8 hours of sleep.
+To be a safe driver, you must regularly get 6-8 hours of sleep.
 If you drive as part of your job or are a teenage driver, get 8-9 hours of sleep.

-Remember, if you need to fight fatigue at a moment’s notice, use caffeine, naps, and music (appropriately) to temporarily perk you up.
+Remember, if you need to fight fatigue, use caffeine, naps, and music to perk you up.